bcbio/bcbio-nextgen/docs/contents/configuration.md

     options: [--min-reads, 2]
 ```

-#### RNA sequencing

-* `transcript_assembler` If set, will assemble novel genes and transcripts and merge the results into the known annotation.
-Can have multiple values set in a list.
-Supports ['cufflinks', 'stringtie'].
-* `transcriptome_align` If set to True, will also align reads to just the transcriptome, for use with EBSeq and others.
-* `expression_caller` A list of optional expression callers to turn on.
-Supports ['cufflinks', 'express', 'stringtie', 'sailfish', 'dexseq', 'kallisto'].
-Salmon and count based expression estimation are run by default.
-* `fusion_caller` A list of optional fusion callers to turn on.
-Supports [oncofuse, pizzly].
-* `variantcaller` Variant calling algorithm to call variants on RNA-seq data.
-Supports [gatk-haplotype] or [vardict].
-* `spikein_fasta` A FASTA file of spike in sequences to quantitate.
-* `quantify_genome_alignments` If set to True, run Salmon quantification using the genome alignments from STAR, when available.
-If STAR alignments are not available, use Salmon's SA mode with decoys.
-* `bcbiornaseq` A dictionary of key-value pairs to be passed as options to bcbioRNAseq.
-Currently supports _organism_ as a key and takes the latin name of the genome used (_mus
-musculus_, _homo sapiens_, etc) and _interesting_groups_ which will be used to color
-quality control plots:
-    ```yaml
-    bcbiornaseq:
-      organism: homo sapiens
-      interesting_groups: [treatment, genotype, etc, etc]
-    ```
-You will need to also turn on `bcbiornaseq` by turning it on via `tools_on: [bcbiornaseq]`.

 #### Fast RNA-seq

 `transcriptome_fasta` An optional FASTA file of transcriptome sequences to quantitate rather than using bcbio installed transcriptome sequences.